 Reason #1: the US Dollar gets its value from the fact that it is the only currency accepted by the government for the payment of taxes.
 Maintaining a system of taxation is the very thing that gives value to a fiat currency.

-Reason #3: taxation can act as a lever against inflation.
+Reason #3: taxation can act as a lever against inflation by pulling money from the private economy and cooling off its growth.

 Capitalism is a reflection of the state of human culture during the time of its emergence.
 Without much critical theory around the consequences of acting on our more primitive instincts, the power brokers of the eighteenth century saw value in a system that promoted cunning, self-interest, and ruthless competition within its incentive structures.
 After all, we were still very tribal back then and far less interconnected.
 Survival of the fittest was the name of the game for individual daily life and for the wealth of empires.